 The Stubai Glacier: paradise for piste skiers

 From the centre of Innsbruck, the Stubai Glacier is a 45-minute drive – and on a sunny day it’s where any self-respecting intermediate or high-speed carver should be.
-With 62km of steady, super-wide pistes, most of which are set between 2600m and 3210m, it’s home to some of the most consistent snow in the Alps, as well as some of their most ego-boosting pistes.
+With 65km of steady, super-wide pistes, most of which are set between 2600m and 3210m, it’s home to some of the most consistent snow in the Alps, as well as some of their most ego-boosting pistes.
+(It’s also Austria’s biggest glacier-skiing area.)
 If you can’t make good turns here, you should probably throw away your ski boots and take up tiddlywinks instead.

 Something for everyone at Axamer Lizum